The Mighty 5: How to Road Trip Utah in 7 Days

 To see all five parks in 7 days, you’ll be driving… a LOT.
 That said, you’ll also see a lot.
 (A lot, a lot.)
-So if you’re okay with trading some long drives and days for amazing views and one INCREDIBLE road trip, this one’s for you!
+So if you’re okay with trading some long days for amazing views and one INCREDIBLE road trip, this one’s for you!

 Here’s how to see Utah’s Mighty 5 National Parks in 7 days.